A Journey of Seeking Pressure and Forces in the Nucleon: Conclusions

 In this paper, we have examined the physics of the momentum current density and associated mechanical effects in various physical systems.
 We have also studied the physics of several contributions to the total MCD of the system.
 The MCD receives contributions from both kinetic motion of particles and the interacting fields within.
 While the kinetic MCD can be unambiguously defined as flow of particles carrying momenta, interaction MCD acquires extra gauge degrees of freedom, called the superpotential.
-Though there is a preferable version that is believed to be the gravitational charge, it appears having no mechanical advantages over the others.
+Though there is a preferable version that is believed to be the gravitational charge, it appears to have no mechanical advantages over the others.

 Despite the non-uniqueness of the MCD, the mechanical effects can be unambiguously determined through the divergence of the kinetic MCD, interpreted as the force density exerted on particles.
 Interestingly, the discontinuities of the MCD directly corresponds to a well-defined surface force, such as the thermal pressure of ideal gases on the boundary.
-Meanwhile, in the more general case of contact interactions such as in solids and liquids, a certain choice of interaction MCD, the stress tensor, represent the surface force including pressures and shears as well.
+Meanwhile, in the case of contact interactions such as in solids and liquids, a certain choice of interaction MCD, the stress tensor, represents the surface forces including pressures and shears as well.

+For the MCD in the nucleon, because of the anisotropic flow of momentum, contribution of the static color fields, and the long-range nature of the color forces, the interpretation in Eq.~(\ref{eq:polyakov}) suggested by Polyakov et al has no clear physics basis.

-Finally, we gave an extended discussion about the the QCD MCD in the nucleons such as proton, based on our previous publication~\cite{Ji:2025gsq}.
-It was found that the scalar form factor $G_s(q^2)$ encodes the primary information about mechanical properties of the nucleon.
-Quarks are found to experience a strongly confining force from gluon tensor and gluon scalar (trace anomaly) contributions.
-While gluon tensor contributes a repulsive force, indicating the radiation dominance, the trace anomaly provides a large attractive force with average magnitude around 1 GeV/fm, which is similar to the well-known QCD string tension.
-On the other hand, the $C$ or $D$ form factor, which has been a focal point of discussions in the literature, is found to be mechanically insignificant and only accounts for the gravitational effects.
+Finally, we give an extended discussion about the QCD MCD in the nucleon based on our previous publication~\cite{Ji:2025gsq}.
+It was found that the scalar form factor $G_s(q^2)$ encodes the primary information about the mechanical forces.
+Quarks are found to experience a strongly confining color-Lorentz force from the gluon tensor and gluon scalar (trace anomaly) contributions.
+While the gluon tensor contributes a repulsive force, indicating the radiation dominance, the trace anomaly provides a large attractive force with average magnitude around 1 GeV/fm, which is similar to the well-known QCD string tension.

 \acknowledgments